 It's essential the water is replenished each day, especially in the current dry spell.
 In fact, in full sun a shallow bird bath will be an empty bird bath within two or three days thanks mainly to evaporation.
 One way to slow this down is to place the bird bath in a shaded area - but avoid placing it too close to shrubs and bushes where predators may hide.
-Daily replenishment (and a quick rinse) will also reduce the chance of algae growth.
+Daily replenishment (and a quick rinse especially with warm water) will also reduce the chance of algae growth.

 If you're not watering the birds, you're missing out on one of the most entertaining spectacles: bathing.
 A frequently used bird bath is a hive of activity and a great focal point to observe the natural interactions between bird species.
 For example, watch the sparrows take a communal dip and display their gregarious (let's all get in and save water) nature; quarrelsome Starlings, on the other hand, bathe together like a winning rugby team - splashing in a celebratory manner.
 Then there's the lone Blackbird - preening, drinking, and, between jubilant splashes, bursting into distinctive song.